 To compensate for their relatively weaker early game vehicles, the Scrin has one of the strongest mechas in the game and that is none other than the Annihilator Tripod.
 This behemoth packs a terrifying punch in the form of its three laser arms mounted on its top, which allows it to engage multiple targets at once.
 They are also quiet fast for a heavy walker and can fire on the move!
 This allows them to chase slow vehicles like Juggernauts or kite enemy units.
 Another special ability is that they can EMP vehicles and structures if they manage to close in on them, which can be useful in disabling Epic Units or important structures like Nod Tiberium Chemical Plants or GDI Space Command Uplinks, which house very dangerous support powers.
 They are very expensive however and are less durable than the Mammoth or Avatar but can be upgraded with Shields to increase their staying power and the Scrin's strong economy sort of negates the high resource cost but Commandos and aircraft can still ...more

-Compared to the other two Epic Units, the Eradicator special ability is arguably less useful since it just generates extra cash when a nearby unit dies (considering the Scrin's robust economy) though nevertheless it's very practical since it can double as a secondary income and that in Kane's Wrath, Tiberium spike income is cut in half and the increased cost of refineries makes it imperative that you would want pay back some of the value spent via killing enemy units and more often than not if you have no other forms of income under your possession but you still have the hexapod, it's your only hopes of gaining any cash.
-It's main advantage over the other two units is that it can be one of the hardest to kill because it can be phased when it is in danger, be teleported by Masterminds in and cause havoc or out of harm's way and can be healed continuously by corrupters, increasing it's longevity.
-The Eradicator beats the MARV in a one-on-one but loses to the Redeemer and is in between ...more
+Compared to the other two Epic Units, the Eradicator's special ability is arguably less useful since it merely generates extra cash when a nearby unit dies (considering the Scrin's robust economy).
+Nevertheless, it is very practical since it can double as a secondary income.
+In Kane's Wrath, Tiberium spike income is cut in half, and the increased cost of refineries makes it imperative that you would want to pay back some of the value spent by killing enemy units.
+More often than not, if you have no other forms of income in your possession but still have the hexapod, it's your only hope of gaining any cash.
+Its main advantage over the other two units is that it can be one of the hardest to kill because it can be phased when it is in danger, be teleported by Masterminds in and cause havoc or be moved out of harm's way, and can be continuously healed by corrupters, increasing its longevity.
+The Eradicator beats the MARV in a one-on-one but loses to the Redeemer, and it is in between in ...more

 The Devastator reigns supreme as an anti-surface spaceship.
 Its photo discs will level down structures very quickly and easily kill enemy infantry because of it's high damage but it's fairly ineffective against vehicles.
 Like the Juggernaut it requires Tier 3 but for only 2400 (compared to the Juggernaut's 2200) it deals more damage and is generally more accurate since the discs hit all targets in a straight line as opposed to the more spread out but unpredictable splash damage of the Juggernaut, not to mention it moves faster, can avoid ground-only attacks and its' durability can be upgraded with force fields.
 It lacks any anti-air so any air unit that can attack other air units like Firehawks, Venoms, and Stormriders can take them down while fast AA units like Stealth Tanks and Slingshots can avoid their slow moving discs and use their high anti-air damage to bring them down very quickly.